 Open rates for welcome emails are high because customers have just signed up and are actively looking for an email from your brand.
 This is the perfect opportunity to capitalize on customer attention by providing an exciting offer.
 Initiate a great relationship with your customers by offering a discount for their first order.

 The welcome email requires a delicate touch— you do not want to give the impression that email will be used to hound your customer for a sale.
-How hard of a push you can make with the welcome email depends on the value you provide before capturing their email address and the value within the welcome email.
+How hard of a push you can make with the welcome email depends on your value before capturing their email address and the value within the welcome email.

 As a rule of thumb, try to give value upfront and then promote your offer.
 This format in the welcome email sets the standard for later emails, encouraging customers to open emails from your brand.
 This format can help establish a healthy open rate for your entire newsletter series.